-Once you have selected a new channel for your network with inSSIDer, the next step is to move your network to the new channel.
+Now that you have found some changes that need to be made to your network using inSSIDer, the next step is to make these changes via your router configuration, whether it’s simply changing the channel or security type.
 All routers and access points are slightly different, so while this guide will give you a general idea of the process, it’s not an exact step-by-step tutorial.

 1. Connect to your network via WiFi, or via ethernet.